 The Congregation affiliated with the Reconstructionist Movement in 1979.
 In 1980, we had grown enough to hire a full-time rabbi.
-Following an extensive search, we hired an outstanding leader, Rabbi Gary S. Fink.
-In 2006, Rabbi Fink decided he wanted to work full time with seniors but continues as as active congregant and teacher at Oseh.
-Rabbi Doug Heifetz took over and served with dedication for 10 years finally turning over the pulpit to our current Rabbis, Daria and Josh Jacobs-Velde in 2017.
+Following an extensive search, we hired an outstanding leader, Gary S. Fink.
+In 2006, Rabbi Fink decided he wanted to work full time with seniors but continues as an active congregant and teacher at Oseh.
+Rabbi Doug Heifetz took over and served with dedication for 10 years before turning over the pulpit to our current Rabbis, Daria and Josh Jacobs-Velde in 2017.

-Having outgrown our “one-room shulhouse,” in 1983, we decided to build a larger facility in a more central location.
+Having outgrown our one room “shulhouse,” in 1983, we decided to build a larger facility in a more central location.
 Our new synagogue opened in time for the 1991 High Holy Days.
-Today our members live in Columbia, Ellicott City, Savage, Jessup, Clarksville, Fulton, Olney, Silver Spring, Burtonsville, Kensington, Wheaton, Kemp Mill, Arnold, Annapolis, College Park, Hyattsville and beyond.
+Today Oseh members live in Columbia, Ellicott City, Savage, Jessup, Clarksville, Fulton, Olney, Silver Spring, Burtonsville, Kensington, Wheaton, Kemp Mill, Arnold, Annapolis, College Park, Hyattsville and beyond.